Bingtian10/autocomplete-with-trie/README.md

 We can first construct a Trie and start to accept user's query and stores them in Trie.
 Or we can provide our own user query history and input them into the Trie.
-Either way, the user then can provide a prefix, and with the prefix, we provide all words in Trie containing the prefix.
+Either way, the user then can provide a prefix, and with the prefix, we return all words in Trie containing the prefix.

 ## Algorithm